selverob/energia/README.md

 * `X11` - the display server announces the idleness and handles screen shutdowns

-* `upower` - used to detect the system's power source
+* `upower` - used to detect the system's power source and battery percentage

 Since Energia has a highly modular codebase, most of these can be replaced or adapted (to use e.g. Wayland or phase out `upower`) by anyone who is at least a